akouz/HBus/NodeTest/README.md

 FF HBus 02 04 04 00 21 E1 F6 00  23 53 12 0A
 FF HBus 82 04 04 00 21 E1 11 01  00 00 25 CF {tid:[1056,1057,1058,1059], val:[0,12.00,0,0]}
 ```
-Topic 1057 has float type value 12.00, other topics do not have valid values and displayed as 0.
+Now topic 1057 has a valid value 12.00, other topics do not have valid values and displayed as 0.
   * After a while node 0x21 will broadcast topic 1057 with value 12.00.
 It will repeat the broadcast approximately every 40 sec.
 ```
 FF MQTT 2C 00 21 04 21 0E 06 01  00 00 25 DF {val:12.00, topic:test2} -- <TopicId=1057>